 Join 500+ BD executives, A&D professionals and industry analysts in Dallas this September for two days of networking, deal making and targeted conference sessions.
 Secure your seat now before the most anticipated oil and gas business development event of the year sells out!

-A&D–The Workshop and Shark Tank – Back by popular demand!
-Wednesday, September 9
+A&D–The Workshop and Shark Tank Wednesday, September 7

-The day before the conference, roll up your sleeves and get into the action at the 2015 A&D–The Workshop!
-This uniquely-interactive pre-conference workshop gives upstream business development newcomers, veterans and financial partners alike hands-on experience applying todays successful A&D tactics.
+The day before the conference, roll up your sleeves and get into the action at A&D–The Workshop and the Shark Tank!
+This uniquely interactive pre-conference workshop gives upstream business development newcomers, veterans and financial partners hands-on experience applying successful A&D tactics.
 Get a first-hand look at the nuances of deal making (including types of transactions, seller expectations and negotiating tactics).
 Plus, hear directly from top industry professionals throughout the workshop.
-Click here to view the 2015 Workshop agenda.